AshtonKem/AshtonKem.github.io/source/resume/index.markdown

  - Train desk workers in new application

 ## Butler
-- Emacs plugin to interact with Jenkins CI server
+- [Emacs plugin](https://github.com/AshtonKem/Butler) to interact with Jenkins CI server
-- Allow users to view all jobs, and see which are running
+- Allow users to view all jobs, and monitor progress
-- Allow users to start jobs without switching from editor to browser
+- Enables users to start CI jobs without a context switch

 # Education
 ## Loyola University Chicago (2008 - 2012)